noahzeldin/dissertation/reception_analysis.md

   convert_to_dataframe_and_perform_ca(grouped_dfm_no_erfurt_or_unknown_english)
 ```

-# KWIC and Keyword Exploration
+# Keywords In Context and Keyword Exploration

 ## Create function to link KWIC with data